Inconel® 718

 Applications

 Uses for this alloy tend to be in the field of gas turbine components and cryogenic storage tanks.
-Alloy 718 is commonly used in jet engines, pump bodies and parts, rocket motors and thrust reversers, nuclear fuel element spacers, and hot extrusion tooling.
+Alloy 718 is commonly used in jet engines, pump bodies and parts, rocket motors and thrust reversers, and hot extrusion tooling.
 Other popular uses are high strength bolting and down hole shafting.

 General Data